 One of the most critical compliance tools for any healthcare practice is the OIG’s Exclusion List.
 Officially known as the List of Excluded Individuals/Entities (LEIE), this database is something every provider should be familiar with.
 Regularly checking this list isn’t just a good idea—it’s a fundamental part of protecting your practice from significant financial and legal trouble.
 Hiring or contracting with an individual or business on this list, even unknowingly, can lead to severe penalties.
 Understanding what the list is, the consequences of an exclusion, and the path to reinstatement is essential for maintaining a compliant and financially healthy practice.

-What Is the Exclusion List?
+What Is the OIG Exclusion List?

 The OIG maintains a public database of all individuals and entities that are barred from participating in federal healthcare programs like Medicare and Medicaid.
 This is the List of Excluded Individuals/Entities (LEIE).
 If a person or company is on this list, federal programs will not pay for any services they provide, order, or prescribe.
 Exclusions are imposed for various reasons, ranging from convictions for Medicare or Medicaid fraud to patient abuse or neglect.
 It’s a protective measure designed to safeguard both federal health programs and their beneficiaries from untrustworthy providers.
 That’s why it’s so important to screen all employees and contractors against this database before hiring and on a regular basis thereafter.